Code-4-Community/jpal-backend/src/util/letter-generation/letter-generation.md

 `joinEndingWithAnd` joins a list into a comma-space separated list ending with and (omitting the oxford comma).
 `Ex. ["a", "b", "c"] => "a, b and c"`

+### Edge Cases

+- If a response cannot be found for any reason, the sentence is elided.
+We may decide that want to log this, or throw an error instead.
+Ignoring the error is chosen for simplicity.

+- If none of a paragaph's sentences are valid for inclusion, then the entire paragraph is omitted.

+- Response option text is guaranteed to be lower cases in `toSentence`, but not anywhere else.
+Some thought must be put into if the option text is capitalized.
+Use .toLowerCase() when unsure.